artem-osadchuk-dev/FinBeat/README.md

 Both requests and responses are logged into the database for monitoring and auditing purposes.
 Logs include information such as the HTTP method, URL, headers, body, status code, and timestamp.

+## Reason for Database Separation
+In this project, I've implemented a separation of concerns by utilizing two distinct databases:

+### Data Storage Database
+This database is dedicated to storing and managing the primary business data required for the application's functionality.
+It ensures that the core operations of the application are isolated from any auxiliary processes, maintaining optimal performance and security.

+### Logging Database
+This database is specifically used to log and track all incoming requests and outgoing responses.
+By separating the logging data from the main business data, we reduce the risk of performance degradation and allow for more specialized database optimizations and maintenance practices.
+This separation also enhances security by limiting access to sensitive business data while still allowing for detailed logging and monitoring.

+The separation of these databases helps in maintaining a clear boundary between business logic and operational logging, which leads to easier scaling, improved security, and better management of each database's workload.

 ## Installation and Setup

 To run the project locally: